-- Champions: Barcelona (UEFA Champions League group stage)
+- Champions and Cup winners: Barcelona (UEFA Champions League group stage)

 - Runners-up: Real Madrid (UEFA Champions League group stage)

 - Third place: Atletico Madrid (UEFA Champions League group stage)

 - Fourth place: Villarreal (Champions League play-off round)

 - UEFA Europa League winners: Sevilla (UEFA Champions League group stage)